Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/secure_config.md

 By specifying the prefix `@Secret.`, the agent configuration parser must resolve the value of the configuration property using the specified secret resource and data key.
 While resolving the value, if the configuration parser successfully resolves the referenced secret, then the value of the secret data key is set as the configuration property value.
 Otherwise, the agent logs the error in resolving the secret and the configuration property value is set as empty string.

-## Adding openSSL script to start the agents
+## Add openSSL script to start the agents

-The agent only accept environment variables and clear value.
-But you can add scripting around the agent startup to decrypt a password using openSSL.
+The agent only accepts environment variables and clear value, but you can add scripting around the agent startup to decrypt a password using openSSL.

 ### Password encryption with openSSL

-We can rely on openSLL to encrypt / decrypt your password.
-For that you will also required a secret key to add complexity to the encryption.
-The password as well as the secret key will be prompt during the password encryption script below.
+To use openSLL to encrypt / decrypt your password, a secret key is required to add complexity to the encryption.
+The password, as well as the secret key, will be prompted for during the password encryption script:

 **encrypt.sh script content**: